×

 If you are thinking about moving to Bali, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Bali, can vary greatly depending on the location and type of property.
 In general, renting a one-bedroom apartment in the city center may cost around $300 to $500 per month, while a similar apartment outside the city center may cost around $200 to $400 per month.
 For those looking to purchase property, the average price per square meter for an apartment in the city center is approximately $1,500 to $2,500, while outside the city center, it may range from $800 to $1,500.
-Keep in mind that these are just average figures, and actual costs may differ based on various factors," wrote a person living in Bali.
+Keep in mind that these are just average figures, and actual costs may differ based on various factors," said one expat in Bali.

 What are typical rental prices for expats in Bali?

-"The rental price for a nice 1 bedroom apartment in Bali, is around $300 to $600 per month, while a nice 2 bedroom apartment can range from $500 to $1,200 per month, depending on the location and amenities," said one expat.
+"The rental price for a nice 1 bedroom apartment in Bali, is around $300 to $600 per month, while a nice 2 bedroom apartment can range from $500 to $1,200 per month, depending on the location and amenities," mentioned one expat in Bali.

 What appliances are typically included in a rental?